 Tools You’ll Need

 This carburetor style is fitted to a few engines and is prone to gasket failure.
 The job of replacing is simple and will solve the surge.
 The process is as follows:

 Remove black rubber elbow crankcase breather pipe.
 Remove the manifold seal and keeper ring.
 Sometimes they will come loose and get stuck on the manifold pipe.

-Using a can of carburetor cleaner, clean all the ports on the surface of the fuel tank.
+Using a can of carburetor cleaner – clean all the ports on the surface of the fuel tank.

 Empty the tank and rinse it out with fresh gas.

 Pull the Siphon from the carburetor, they can be stubborn.
-Remove both gaskets and use carburetor cleaner to clean siphon metal filter and all ports of the carburetor.
+Remove both gaskets and use carburetor cleaner to clean the siphon metal filter and all ports of the carburetor.
 Check the primer bulb for damage, mice like to eat them.

-Spray the carburetor with carb cleaner.
+Spray – Spray the carburetor with carb cleaner.

 Careful of this spring it lives under the gaskets, it can drop off and be tricky to find, as I know only too well.